daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 ### ICT 2024 Mentorship \ Lecture #13 August 20, 2024 Begins 9:15am ET
 [ICT 2024 Mentorship \ Lecture #13 August 20, 2024 Begins 9:15am ET](https://www.youtube.com/live/LMi_mO3AP08)

-TODO: Learn if we can find "bred and butter setups" when we are bullish, and we have bullish wick lower, and price trades down into its C.E before run higher right towards inefficiencies and/or NWOGs/NDOGs
+TODO: Calub (ICTs son) Bullish Model: Learn if we can find "bred and butter setups" when:
+- We are bullish, and we have bullish wick lower
+- And price trades down into its C.E before run higher right towards inefficiencies and/or NWOGs/NDOGs
+- And it has to have something like REH or just below it or right at it (NWOG/NDOG) which will be targeted as TP like a magnet draw on liquidity

+TODO: Calub's Bearish model:
+- When we are Bearish and we see -FVG
+- And we expect that price should trade lower into NWOG/NDOG
+- And we have something like REL or any other draw on liquidity lower right before REL
+- And price run is 20–30 handles on MNQ
+- Then we can get into the trade to try to get our 10–15 handles profit

 ORG ii it was traded through, we want to see if it can be support/resistance to price with will retrace into its high/low